 Herr Foods Inc., Nottingham, Pa., has proven successful in guarding its Philadelphia area turf against the Frito-Lay onslaught.
-Many of the weapons have been savory flavors the national brands wouldn’t touch: potato chips in Steak & Worcestershire, Bacon & Horseradish, Salt & Pepper, Honey Barbecue, and Ketchup (co-branded with Heinz) and tortilla chips in Mexican Cheddar & Black Bean and Salsa & Lime.
+Many of the weapons have been savory flavors the national brands wouldn't touch: potato chips in Steak and Worcestershire, Bacon and Horseradish, Salt and Pepper, Honey Barbecue, and Ketchup (co-branded with Heinz) and tortilla chips in Mexican Cheddar and Black Bean and Salsa and Lime.

 Jays Potato Chips, the hometown favorite of the Chicago area, last month added three and savory new flavors to its Crispy Ridged potato chip line: roasted garlic and parmesan, jalapeno and cheddar, and garlic herb ranch.

 Favorite flavors move from country to country, so the top potato chip flavors of countries that Americans visit often show up in the U.S. a few years later.
 Salt and vinegar, for instance, started in the UK on fish and chips.
 Current new UK flavors, according to recent travelers there, include roast beef and mustard or roast chicken and stuffing.
 More exotic flavors, such as Durian and shrimp, are seen in Thailand.
 Hot chili and chicken curry currently are spicing up Egypt.